lanl-aea/waves/docs/devops.rst

    $ scons pytest

-The tutorials and quickstart are run as system tests and require third-party software not available on conda-forge.
+The tutorials and modsim template are run as system tests and require third-party software not available on conda-forge.
 To run the system tests, install the third-party software and make them available in your ``PATH``, activate a conda environment and run

 .. code-block::